gaoyifan/diverge-rs/README.md

 	* no cache.
 * this is a port of [a previous project](https://github.com/Jimmy-Z/diverge) to Rust, some features are different/dropped:
+	* supports DoT/DoH upstreams.
 	* AAAA is IP set based too, instead of based on A decision.
-	* other query types fallbacks to upstream A if no hit in domain map.
+	* other query types fallbacks to upstream 0 if no hit in domain map.
 		* instead of based on A decision.
 	* (dropped) decision cache (with redis dependency).

 to do
 ---
-* edns
 * sane log level
 * CHAOS